Bob Tullius: Group 44

-In 1965 Tullius established his own racing team, named Group 44 Incorporated, to pursue his chosen vocation while supporting his family.
-Co-founders included mechanic Brian Fuerstenau and New York advertising executive Dick Gilmartin, both of whom were also racing drivers.
+In 1965, Tullius established his own racing team, named Group 44 Incorporated, to pursue his chosen vocation while supporting his family.
+Co-founders included mechanic Brian Fuerstenau and New York advertising executive Dick Gilmartin, both of whom were also race drivers.
 Gilmartin left Group 44 in 1965.

-In 1963 the three future founders were sitting in a motel in Sebring working on a name for their team.
+In 1963, the three future founders were sitting in a motel in Sebring working on a name for their team.
 Gilmartin took a napkin and wrote "Group" on it for the three of them, the "44" was contributed by Tullius, and finally "Incorporated".
 Tullius originally asked the SCCA for permission to use the number 1 on his cars because it could be applied with a single line of tape, but was denied.
 "44" was also taken, so he began using "444", and dropped the third numeral later.
 At Lime Rock, Tullius' wife cut one of the numerals backwards and, lacking a sheet of contact paper to recut it, cut the second "4" in the same way, so that Tullius raced with a reversed "44".
 He continued to run cars with some numbers reversed after that.

 Group 44 developed a three-pronged approach to their business.
 They raced their own cars, built racing cars for paying customers, and ran an extensive marketing and sponsoring department for vehicle manufacturers and racing teams.
-The company originally used white with black stripes, but changed the color scheme to include a green stripe when they arranged sponsorship from Quaker State motor oil, a division of Royal Dutch Shell.
-This sponsorship would last for several decades.
+The company originally used a color scheme of white with black stripes, but added a green stripe when Quaker State motor oil, a division of Royal Dutch Shell, became a sponsor.
+This sponsorship lasted for several decades.
 The cars were not only well prepared, but immaculately presented.
 The team also used a unique articulated transporter painted in team colors to ferry their cars between races.

-Group 44 is exclusively associated with vehicles from British Leyland, initially fielding Triumph TRs and Spitfires and later campaigning models from MG and Jaguar.
+For most of the years it was active, Group 44 was exclusively associated with vehicles from British Leyland, initially fielding Triumph TRs and Spitfires and later campaigning models from MG and Jaguar.
 When Group 44 entered two Jaguar XJR-5 cars in the 1984 24 Hours of Le Mans, it was the first time a Jaguar had raced at Le Mans in 27 years.
-When Group 44 cars traveled to an event their cars would be displayed at the local British Leyland dealers and the team would be promoted through local media.
+When Group 44 cars traveled to an event their cars were displayed at the local British Leyland dealers and the team was promoted through local media.
 For a time almost all of British Leyland's marketing in the United States went through Group 44.

+After Group 44 lost the Jaguar GTP program to Tom Walkinshaw Racing, the team was retained to prepare and field a set of three Audi 200 Quattros in the Trans Am Series.
+Driver Hurley Haywood won the series drivers' championship in 1988.

 Group 44 continued to operate until 1990, only shutting down when the last of their sponsorship contracts expired.
 The team won 14 national SCCA championships and three Trans Am titles.
 Among the more than 300 race victories there are also eleven successes in IMSA GTP championship races.